LiberTEM/LiberTEM/docs/source/udf/advanced.rst

     dataset = ctx.load("memory", data=data, sig_dims=2)
     roi = np.random.choice([True, False], dataset.shape.nav)

+The UDF interface offers a wide range of features to help implement advanced functionality and to optimize the performance of an UDF.
+These features are optional in order to keep UDFs that don't need them simple.

 See :ref:`user-defined functions` for an introduction to basic topics.

 .. _tiled: